ipfs/kubo/docs/experimental-features.md

 You can enable gossipsub via configuration:
 `ipfs config Pubsub.Router gossipsub`

+### Message Signing

+As of 0.4.18, go-ipfs signs all pubsub messages by default.
+For now, it doesn't *reject* unsigned messages but it will in the future.

+You can turn off message signing (not recommended unless you're using a private network) by running:
+`ipfs config Pubsub.DisableSigning true`

+You can turn on strict signature verification (require that all messages be signed) by running:
+`ipfs config Pubsub.StrictSignatureVerification true`

+(this last option will be set to true by default and eventually removed entirely)

 ### Road to being a real feature
 - [ ] Needs more people to use and report on how well it works
 - [ ] Needs authenticated modes to be implemented